torch.fx¶

 The return value from the Module call.
 In the case that a

-value.
-Otherwise, it is whatever value was returned from theModule
+call_modulenode was emitted, this is aProxyvalue.
+Otherwise, it is whatever value was returned from theModuleinvocation.

 -